 7] Move to 802.11n

 Check this if your Windows PC suffers from poor WiFi performance or Low Wi-Fi signal and this to know how to Increase WiFi Speed and Signal strength and coverage area.
 Change WiFi Roaming Sensitivity or Aggressiveness to improve Wi-Fi reception & performance.

-The above tips help improve wireless signal.
-If you know anything important to improve wireless network strength, please share with us.
+The above tips help improve the wireless signal.
+If you know anything important to improve wireless network strength, please share it with us.